kazu-nemoto/kazu-nemoto.github.io/_pages/about.md

 My mission
 ======
-is to use economics in busineess as a pioneer in Japan. in other words, to inplement.
+is to use economics in business as a pioneer in Japan. in other words, to inplement.
 Many times, I have been asked like; you major in economics, why don’t you be rich with economics?
 No, no, m8.
 Ecnomics is just a way of being happiness and fairness,　not an icon of capitalism.
 That is why I, in a effective way, implement economics in order to change what you think economics is.
 Besides, I want to make the world even happier with my ecnomics knowledge.

 地球を救うことです。